sina20-20/Python-OPP-Class/README.md

 Here, student1 and student2 are objects of the Student class.

-Now, we can start adding different attributes to these object instance.
+Now, we are going to start adding different attributes to these object instance.